Graduate Program

 IMB's graduate program aims to develop students' ability to think independently, creatively, and critically about problems in contemporary molecular, cellular, and developmental biology.
 These skills are essential to a successful research career.
 Students can choose to join one of three training programs:

-All three programs are also linked with the Institute of Neuroscience and the Institute of Ecology and Evolution at UO.
+All three programs are also linked with the Institute of Neuroscience and the Institute of Ecology and Evolution at the UO.
 Additionally, the Developmental Biology Training Program has a partnership with the Oregon Institute of Marine Biology.

 Borgen Adamson Memorial Scholarship Awards